Here are Cat’s answers to some of the most frequent questions we get with regards to Claymonster Pottery.

 What is the best way to contact Claymonster?

-Please send all inquiries of any kind to email@example.com.
-We can’t promise that posts on FB, Instagram or any other social media will be noticed or seen in a timely manner.
+Please send all inquiries of any kind to claymonster @ me dot com.
+I Can almost promise that any posts or messages on FB, Instagram or any other social media will NOT be noticed or seen in a timely manner.
 Email is best!

 Is there a calendar that lists the events you will attend?

-- We do currently list our events on FB but our amazing new website will also have this information soon, someday, when shows start happening again.
+We do currently list our events on FB ano our amazing website.

 How much is shipping?

-- Shipping/handling fees are a product of distance x mass.
+Shipping/handling fees are a product of distance x mass.
 If your monster is very heavy and has to travel to far and distant lands then it will cost more.
 If you would like a featherweight monster to travel to our neck of the woods it’s lots less.
-At the moment we include an estimated shipping fee with the cost of the monster but we’re working on improving this so that shipping is calculated accurately upon purchase.
+We include an estimated shipping fee with the cost of the monster.

 Do you combine shipping if I buy more than one?